kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

    glooctl upgrade --release v${TARGET_VERSION}
    ```
 6. Check the [upgrade notice for the minor version]({{< versioned_link_path fromRoot="/operations/upgrading/" >}}) and the [changelogs for the patch version]({{< versioned_link_path fromRoot="/reference/changelog/" >}}) that you want to upgrade to.
 In particular, review the following changes:
    * **CRD changes**: Each patch version might add custom resource definitions (CRDs), update existing CRDs, or remove outdated CRDs.
-When you perform a canary upgrade by installing a newer version of Gloo Edge in your data plane cluster, the existing Gloo Edge CRDs are not updated to the newer version automatically, so you must manually apply the new CRDs first.
-The Gloo Edge CRDs are designed to be backward compatible, so the updated CRDs should not impact the performance of your older installation.
+When you perform a canary upgrade, the existing Gloo Edge CRDs are not updated to the newer version automatically.
+You must manually apply the new CRDs first.
+The Gloo Edge CRDs are designed to be backward compatible, so the new CRDs should not impact the performance of your older installation.
 However, if after evaluating the newer installation you decide to continue to use the older installation, you can easily remove any added CRDs by referring to the upgrade notices for the CRD names and running `kubectl delete crd <CRD>`.
 Then, to re-apply older versions of CRDs, you can run `helm pull gloo/gloo --version <older_version> --untar` and `kubectl apply -f gloo/crds`.
    * **Breaking changes**: Occasionally, breaking changes are introduced between patch versions.
-For example, renamed or reconfigured components or conflicting fields might be added to Gloo custom resources.
-You might have to modify your resources to use the new version that you upgrade to.
+For example, Gloo custom resources might get renamed or have conflicting fields.
+Modify your resources to use the new version that you upgrade to.

 Now you're ready to upgrade your Gloo Edge installation.
 The steps vary depending on if you use [Open Source or Enterprise](#canary-upgrade), or [Federation](#canary-upgrade-fed).